wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-13.&emsp;Miracles are both beginnings and endings, and so they alter the temporal order.
+13. Miracles are both beginnings and endings, and so they alter the temporal order.
 ²They are always affirmations of rebirth, which seem to go back but really go forward.
 ³They undo the past in the present, and thus release the future.